-Here’s a lively spinach soup that comes together quickly, with leeks, greens, and tiny pasta in a lemony broth.
+Here’s a lively spinach soup that comes together quickly, with leeks, greens, and tiny orzo pasta in a lemony broth.
 It’s a lovely soup for everyday meals as well as holiday celebrations such as Easter dinner.
+Photos by Hannah Kaminsky.

 Serves: 6 to 8

 - 2 to 3 cloves garlic, minced